The Law Remains

 God clearly told us what He expects from us.
 The Law of Christ is not some vague, nebulous thing that every modern sect of Christianity gets to define differently.
 The Law of Christ is, in fact, the written Torah magnified:

-Do not think that I have come to abolish the Law or the Prophets; I have come not to abolish but to fulfill.
-For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
-Therefore, whoever breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
+Don’t think that I came to destroy the law or the prophets.
+I didn’t come to destroy, but to fulfill.
+For most certainly, I tell you, until heaven and earth pass away, not even one smallest letter or one tiny pen stroke shall in any way pass away from the law, until all things are accomplished.
+Therefore, whoever shall break one of these least commandments and teach others to do so, shall be called least in the Kingdom of Heaven; but whoever shall do and teach them shall be called great in the Kingdom of Heaven.

-Not only do the “least” of the commandments remain relevant, but they have been made glorious!
+Not only do the “least” of the commandments remain relevant, but they have been magnified!
 These are not my own words or interpretation – this is direct from Scripture.

 There is no support in the prophets for Torah being “replaced”.
 Rather, there is one Law that foreigners must observe, and one covenant to be under, in order to be grafted in to Israel.

-You shall have one law for the alien and for the native-born, for I am the Lord your God.
+You shall have one kind of law for the foreigner as well as the native-born; for I am YHWH your God.

 This refutes the notion that grafted-in Gentiles are under a different law, or no law at all, a notion which has zero scriptural support.

-You can’t have the new covenant without Torah.
+You can’t have the new covenant without the law.
 Such a notion is totally absent in the prophets.

 Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 Then I will declare to them, ‘I never knew you; go away from me, you who behave lawlessly.’

-Then the dragon was angry with the woman and went off to wage war on the rest of her children, those who keep the commandments of God and hold the testimony of Jesus.
+The dragon grew angry with the woman, and went away to make war with the rest of her offspring, who keep God’s commandments and hold Jesus’ testimony.

-Here is a call for the endurance of the saints, those who keep the commandments of God and hold fast to the faith of Jesus.
+Here is the perseverance of the saints, those who keep the commandments of God and the faith of Jesus.

 There are two conditions to be a saint.

-Torah is perfect and the law of liberty.
-This teaches the same thing as Deuteronomy – that obedience leads to blessings:
+Torah is perfect and the law of freedom/joy.
+This passage teaches the same thing as Deuteronomy – that obedience leads to blessings:

-If you will only obey the Lord your God, by diligently observing all his commandments that I am commanding you today, the Lord your God will set you high above all the nations of the earth; all these blessings shall come upon you and overtake you, if you obey the Lord your God...
+It shall happen, if you shall listen diligently to YHWH your God’s voice, to observe to do all his commandments which I command you today, that YHWH your God will set you high above all the nations of the earth.
+All these blessings will come upon you, and overtake you, if you listen to YHWH your God’s voice.

-Do not think that I will accuse you before the Father; your accuser is Moses, on whom you have set your hope.
+Don’t think that I will accuse you to the Father.
+There is one who accuses you, even Moses, on whom you have set your hope.

-For whoever keeps the whole law but fails in one point has become accountable for all of it.
-For the one who said, “You shall not commit adultery,” also said, “You shall not murder.”
-Now if you do not commit adultery but you murder, you have become a transgressor of the law.
-So speak and so act as those who are to be judged by the law of liberty.
-For judgment will be without mercy to anyone who has shown no mercy; mercy triumphs over judgment.
+For whoever keeps the whole law, and yet stumbles in one point, he has become guilty of all.
+For he who said, “Do not commit adultery,” also said, “Do not commit murder.”
+Now if you do not commit adultery but do murder, you have become a transgressor of the law.
+So speak and so do as men who are to be judged by the law of freedom.
+For judgment is without mercy to him who has shown no mercy.
+Mercy triumphs over judgment.

 Is James teaching lawlessness, or the magnification of the law?

-Jesus answered, “Is it not written in your Torah, ‘I said, you are gods’?
-If those to whom the word of God came were called ‘gods’—and the scripture cannot be annulled—
+Jesus answered them, “Isn’t it written in your law, ‘I said, you are gods’?
+If he called them gods, to whom the word of God came (and the Scripture can’t be broken) ...

 The “Least” of the Commandments